 A Look at Good Mold and Bad Mold on Artisanal Cured Meats

 Our relationship with moldy foods and ingredients is strange, to say the least.
 Mold on food is relatively healthy or toxic depending on the product that carries it.
 White mold on bread = bad.
-White mold on tomatoes or bananas = very bad.
+White mold found on tomatoes or bananas = very bad.
 White mold on artisanal cured meat = perfectly fine.
 As a matter of fact, the whiter the mold = the better the salami, ham or dried sausages.

 What are molds?